French Income Tax

 Remember to list all your financial accounts held outside France.
 This includes current, savings, and investment accounts - as well as foreign life policies.

 There’s a box to tick at the end of the annual French income tax return and you must then provide the bank details and account numbers.
 This information should be given each year for each account used or closed during that year - and you should also make sure you reported at some point in the past any other accounts still open.
-Remember that since 2016 this information is being automatically exchanged between France, UK, Spain, Italy, & Germany - and rapidly applying to most other countries worldwide too.
+Remember that this information is being automatically exchanged between the tax authorities of most European countries and being rolled out worldwide.

 French fines for non-declaration are substantial:1500€ for each year that the account should have been declared - increasing to 10000€ if the account is held in an offshore country (without a dual tax treaty) such as the Channel Islands or Isle of Man.
 In some circumstances these fines can even be increased to 5% of the account balance if the latter is over 50000€.